-- 1. This Document is the property of The Reinforced Earth Company, with headquarters at 45610 Woodland Road, Suite 200, Sterling, Virginia 20166, and contains information, which is proprietary to The Reinforced Earth Company.
+- 1. This Document is the property of The Reinforced Earth Company, with headquarters at 45610 Woodland Road, Sterling, VA, 20166, and contains information, which is proprietary to The Reinforced Earth Company.
 This Document is being made available solely for use in connection with your interest or participation in the proposed Reinforced Earth project, and for no other purpose. - 2.
 Except as specified in the paragraph above you must not, without the prior express written consent of The Reinforced Earth Company, use any of the information contained in this Document whether to construct, design, manufacture, fabricate, assemble, produce or install, or otherwise utilize or cause the same or any of them to be done any elements of Reinforced Earth (whether or not patented), or special forms of equipment unique to the production, manufacture, fabrication, assembly, installation, or utilization of Reinforced Earth, or for any other purpose. - 3.
 This Document and the information contained herein must not be copied or disclosed in any manner or form, in whole or in part, to any third party without the prior express written consent of The Reinforced Earth Company. - 4.
 Receipt of Document gives no entitlement to any property right in the Document or in the information contained therein by virtue of the temporary supply of the Document in accordance herewith. - 5.
-Reinforced Earth structures designed by The Reinforced Earth Company comprise or are based solely upon:

-(a) The internal stability of the Reinforced Earth structure based upon the design assumptions noted on all drawings provided by the The Reinforced Earth Company relating to the structure and the external loads, surcharges and site geometries supplied by or on behalf of the Owner.
+Reinforced Earth structures designed by The Reinforced Earth Company comprise or are based solely upon: - (a) The internal stability of the Reinforced Earth structure based upon the design assumptions noted on all drawings provided by the The Reinforced Earth Company relating to the structure and the external loads, surcharges and site geometries supplied by or on behalf of the Owner. - (b) The layout and geometry of the structure based upon survey details, plans and drawings supplied by or on behalf of the Owner; and - (c) The Job Specifications.